apache/beam/website/www/site/content/en/case-studies/_index.md

 ---
-title:  "TensorFlow Extended (TFX)"
-type: open-source
-categories:
-  - Open Source Projects Powered by Apache Beam
+title: "Case Studies"
-icon: /images/logos/powered-by/tfx.png
+icon: images/github-icon.svg
+hasNav: true
 ---

 <!--
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.